Moon2Di/documentation/en/running-emercoin/command-line.md

 ```text
   -reservebalance=<number>  Reserves a given amount of coins in your wallet, excluding them from participating in Proof-of-Stake minting.
 ```
 _Note: Not all commands are listed in the help at the time of writing, and you should check the help in your version, in case they have been updated.
-Emercoin is originally derived from the Bitcoin project, so you may find additional configuration arguments at <https://en.bitcoin.it/wiki/Running_Bitcoin></i>_
+Emercoin is originally derived from the Bitcoin project, so you may find additional configuration arguments at <a target="_blank" rel="nofollow" href="https://en.bitcoin.it/wiki/Running_Bitcoin">https://en.bitcoin.it/wiki/Running_Bitcoin</a></i>_